filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 **PoRep security now independent from consensus**

 Current PoRep is interactive and needs to get randomness from the chain.
 Moreover, in order to be secure, 150 epochs are needed between `PreCommit` and `ProveCommit`.
-This is due to the fact that some Consensus attacks need to be infeasible (as putting those attacks in place would allow for faking storage).
+This is due to the fact that some consensus attacks need to be infeasible (as putting those attacks in place would allow for faking storage).

 In NI-PoRep, since randomness is derived locally, there is no link anymore between PoRep and consensus attacks.
 This means that

-- Consensus attacks are not a concern anymore for PoRep security
+- Consensus attacks are not a concern anymore for NI-PoRep security
 - PoRep can now work “agnostically” with any consensus protocol

 **Backward compatibility**

 - NI-PoRep would be a separate proof type with a different on-chain flow as current PoRep.
-Anyone can decide whether use NI-PoRep or not.
+Anyone can decide whether to use NI-PoRep or not.
 - No need for a new trusted setup

 ## Specification

-NI-PoRep protocol can be summarized as follows:
+The NI-PoRep protocol can be summarized as follows:

 **Graph labelling and commitments** (similar to the current `PC1` and `PC2` computation)

 1. Using `ReplicaID` (which contains `CommD`), SP computes the labels for all layers and the replica R;
 2. SP computes the column commitments `CommC` , `CommRLast` and finally computes `CommR = Poseidon_2(CommC, CommRLast)`;

-**Storage Provider locally generates `NI_ChallengesNumber` challenges and vanilla proofs;**
+**SP locally generates `NI_ChallengesNumber` challenges and vanilla proofs;**

 1. Each challenge is of the form `ch_i = H(tag, ReplicaID, commR, i)`;
 2. SP computes responses for all the `NI_ChallengesNumber` challenges, which result in `NI_ChallengesNumber` vanilla proofs;

-**Storage Provider publishes the new `NI_ProveCommitSector` proof**
+**SP publishes the new `NI_ProveCommitSector` proof**

 1. SP takes the `NI_ChallengesNumber` vanilla proofs and computes the corresponding SNARK proofs for these challenges.
-2. SP publishes the snark and commitment `CommR` (either in individual or aggregated form).
+2. SP publishes the SNARK and commitment `CommR` (either in individual or aggregated form).
-    1. Note in this step the SP will, by default, use the SnarkPack aggregation technique to prove even only one sector (see “product considerations” section for the motivation).
+    * Note that, in this step, the SP will, by default, use the SnarkPack aggregation technique, even if only proving one sector (see “Product Considerations” section).

 **Chain verifies proof**